Newton Streetscape Revitalization Project

 Each phase of the Newton Streetscape Revitalization Project includes replacement of outdated underground utilities and infrastructure, such as water lines, sewer lines, electric lines, fiber lines and cable lines.
 Above ground improvements include newly paved travel lanes, bike lanes, and parking; widened paver sidewalks; decorative lights and poles; street trees; benches; and trash and recycle bins.

-As part of this phase of construction, Yount Park, which is at the intersection of College Avenue and A Street, will also be significantly enhanced.
-The park will be doubled in size to allow for a new performance space and greater accessibility.
-New landscaping and pavers will make the space more inviting to residents and visitors.
+Construction on the second phase of the project on A Street began in January 2020 and was completed in June 2020.
+The second phase included significant enhancements to Yount Park at the intersection of College Avenue and A Street.
+The park was doubled in size to allow for a new performance space and greater accessibility.
+New landscaping and pavers have made the space more inviting to residents and visitors.

-City staff are working with contractors and businesses to ensure customers can easily access all affected businesses during construction.
-Although one block of A Street will be closed to vehicles during this phase of construction, sidewalks on A Street will remain open throughout most of construction.
-At times when sidewalks must be closed, the street will be open to pedestrians.
+City staff worked with contractors and businesses to ensure customers could easily access all affected businesses during construction.
+At times when sidewalks had to be closed, the street was open to pedestrians.

 There are almost 700 parking spaces in Downtown Newton, and the city has continued to add more public parking spaces during the last several years.
 As Downtown Newton becomes more robust and a more popular destination for people and new businesses, there is more demand for parking.
 This is a challenge that every

 Because of the need for additional parking, the city has transitioned three formerly leased lots into free public parking.
 These lots—at the corner of B Street and College Avenue (26 spaces), at the corner of 2nd Street and Main Avenue (26 spaces), and on Ashe Avenue at 2nd Street (87 spaces)—opened a total of 139 free public parking spaces.
 The city continues to find new ways to increase available public parking and enhance the walkability of Downtown Newton.